 - Enter the setup menu.
-You must enter the USER or INSTALLER password if there is one. - Go to LOCKOUT / PASSWORDS and press SELECT. - Press SELECT.
+You must enter the USER or INSTALLER password if there is one. - Go to LOCKOUT / PASSWORDS and press SELECT. - Press the key to go to SET USER PASSWORD. - Press SELECT.
 You will be asked to enter a four digit number use the 0 9 keys.
 If you are changing your password you will be asked to enter your old one first.
 You will also be asked to confirm your new one.